 Over the years, there’s been a large rise in café culture which has left many of the newer cafés looking for ways of adding a creative interest to their store.
 Café and bookstore hybrids, gourmet coffee with baristas that have an expertise over regional coffee beans, and even cat cafés have all been twists I’ve seen pop-up.

 The demand for a compact, high performance, and low-cost embedded RF transceiver solution has been on the rise with developments in robotics, AI, and IoT for many years.
-It remains that cost, board layout, ddr3 layout guidelines, and expertise are the key characteristics that influence the designer's preference on ceramic chip or PCB trace antenna types.
+It remains that cost, board layout, DDR3 layout guidelines, and expertise are the key characteristics that influence the 's preference on ceramic chip antenna vs PCB antenna types.

 PCB Antennas: Know Your Frequency Range

 In the past, the design engineer may consider the tradeoffs for their target frequency range and op for the more reliable trace antenna.
 Modern embedded antenna hardware is designated to operate in a bandwidth sandwiched somewhere between 400 megahertz and 5.5 gigahertz.
 With ceramic antenna implementation becoming increasingly reliable, affordable, and straightforward perhaps the competition is beginning to sizzle.

 The fact is that the outlay of a simple wire trace on a PCB board that is placed down by the in CAD, before fabrication, is minimal.
 Despite the low-cost nature of the trace antenna, there are yet still many instances where the ceramic chip antenna is preferred.
 The cost can be offset by the small size, greater ease of implementation, and higher tolerance to environmental interferences that the ceramic chip antenna offers.